eclipse/omr/doc/compiler/il/ProgrammingIL.md

 This may sound a strange question to ask, but one that I had to struggle with initially.
-This is because most of the OMR presentations and talks are about the [JitBuilder api](https://developer.ibm.com/open/2016/07/19/jitbuilder-library-and-eclipse-omr-just-in-time-compilers-made-easy/) which is probably the easiest way to get started with the JIT engine.
+This is because most of the OMR presentations and talks are about the [JitBuilder api](https://developer.ibm.com/open/2016/07/19/jitbuilder-library-and-eclipse-omr-just-in-time-compilers-made-easy/) which is probably the easiest way to get started with the OMR JIT engine.
 However, JitBuilder hides a lot of the details so you are not really working with OMR IL directly when you use JitBuilder.
 This document is mainly about how to work directly with the IL layer.